-Michael Pollen’s adage, “Eat food, not too much, mostly plants, “and “Don’t eat anything your grandmother wouldn’t recognize as food” and “Don’t eat anything with more than five ingredients, or ingredients you can’t pronounce, “has been shown time and time again to be a great strategy for overall health as well as health aging.
+Michael Pollen’s adage, “Eat food, not too much, mostly plants, “and “Don’t eat anything your grandmother wouldn’t recognize as food”.
+“Don’t eat anything with more than five ingredients, or ingredients you can’t pronounce”.
 He is the author of “In Defense of Food: An Eater’s Manifesto and The Omnivore’s Dilemma: A Natural History of Four Meals.”

 Plants reduce oxidation because they contain phytonutrients that are antioxidants.
 Reducing oxidation also reduces inflammation.
-Plants that are not processed are generally low in calories and low glycemic making them very beneficial for anti-aging when combined with anti-inflammatory fats such as fish, olives, avocado, nuts, seeds, and their oils.
+Plants that are not processed are generally low in calories.
+Low glycemic making them very beneficial for anti-aging when combined with anti-inflammatory fats.
+Such as fish, olives, avocado, nuts, seeds, and their oils.
 This is the basis of a Mediterranean diet touted as a very healthy diet consisting of mostly whole grains, fruits, vegetables, olive oil, fish, legumes, and small amounts of lean protein.
 With the change in the composition of gluten, genetic modification and use of pesticides as well as the rise of food sensitivities, it is important to know if you can tolerate grains.

-Plants can regulate blood sugar, cholesterol, decrease the risk of heart disease and may alter the gut microbiome in a positive way.
-Diets higher in plant foods and lower in animal foods were associated with a lower risk of cardiovascular morbidity and mortality in a general population.
-Two recent studies showed that a plant centered diet during young adulthood is associated with a lower risk of heart disease in middle age and another showed that eating more plant based foods lowered cholesterol and the risk of cardiovascular disease in post-menopausal women.
+Plants can regulate blood sugar and cholesterol.
+After that, decrease the risk of heart disease and may alter the gut microbiome in a positive way.
+Diets higher in plant foods were associated with a lower risk of cardiovascular morbidity.
+Two recent studies showed that a plant centered diet during young adulthood is associated with a lower risk of heart disease.
+Therefore, in middle age and another showed that eating more plant based foods lowered cholesterol.
+Moreover, the risk of cardiovascular disease in post-menopausal women.
 There is no need to go completely vegetarian to reap benefits.
 Converging evidence also suggests that plant-based foods have a profound effect on many aspects of brain health including successful aging,

 Stress Reduction – Chronic Stress

-Psychological stress and cumulative oxidative stress contribute to premature aging of the immune system and earlier onset of many age-related diseases.
-The age-associated decline of the immune system may increase the frequency and severity of infectious diseases and possibly certain cancers in the elderly.
+Psychological stress and cumulative oxidative stress contribute to premature aging of the immune system.
+Moreover, earlier onset of many age-related diseases.
+The age-associated decline of the immune system may increase the frequency and severity of infectious diseases.
+Possibly certain cancers in the elderly.
 The immune system decline called “immunosenescence” is due to environment and lifestyle factors, not aging itself.

-The other things Centarians taught us is that having a sense of purpose, moderate alcohol intake, belonging to a faith based or spiritual community regardless of denomination, putting their loved ones first and associating with a community or social circle of people with health enhancing behaviors.
+The other things Centarians taught us is to have a sense of purpose.
+After that, moderate alcohol intake, belonging to a faith based or spiritual community regardless of denomination.
+In addition, putting their loved ones first.
+Furthermore, associating with a community or social circle of people with health enhancing behaviors.

 Aging does not have to be a quick slide into a loss of ability and function.
 Centarians taught us the way to live happier and healthier longer.
-If you need assistance in testing and targeting your weakest link as well as support for adapting these healthy behaviors, consult a functional medicine doctor who also has knowledge and experience with anti-aging medicine.
+Are you in need of assistance in testing and targeting your weakest link?
+Consult a functional medicine doctor who also has knowledge and experience with anti-aging medicine.